Freshen and Brighten Your Room with Popcorn Ceiling Removal

 Rely on ProTEK Painters for a Great Contractor Experience

-- Licensed, insured and EPA lead certified.
+- Licensed, insured and EPA lead certified to remove asbestos.

 - Owner John Guarino supervises every job site.